biopragmatics/oquat/docs/invalids/prefix/ncit.md

 This page summarize the different resources that reference `ncit` but use local unique identifiers that do not match the standard pattern of `^C\d+$`.
 Of the 19 resources,
-6 variants on the standard prefix were found: ['NCI', 'NCI Thesaurus', 'NCIT', 'NCI_Thesaurus', 'NCIt', 'ncithesaurus'].
+5 variants on the standard prefix were found: ['NCI', 'NCIT', 'NCI_Thesaurus', 'NCIt', 'ncithesaurus'].

 ## `bao`: BioAssay Ontology